vigneshuw/aems/BoardInterfaceLibrary/examples/README.md

 ## Current board limitation

 The current board/firmware build is limited to a channel mask of `0x3F`.
+All the binary to csv conversions implemented will only consider 6-channels, the codebase needs to be updated if going more than 6-channels.

 That means:
 - only channels 0 through 5 are currently supported by the examples and library workflows